webbhuset/pipeline/docs/patterns.rst

 -------------------------

-Just like when writing normal functions it is preferable to have multiple functions with descriptive names instead of one big function that does everything.
+Just like when writing normal functions it is preferable to have multiple functions with descriptive names instead of adding everything into one function that does everything.
+Additionally this promotes separating functions responsible for the flow of data and functions responsible for manipulating data.
 Compare the following:

 Using named functions: